worldofnick/LocalBeats/README.md

 ### Installing and Running

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development enviorment running

 Download and unzip `localbeats.zip`